 Your education at the University of Bolton is ‘Teaching Intensive, Research Informed’.
 Our educational research was graded as world class in the latest Research Excellence Framework, and you may have the opportunity to be published in the University’s research student journal, Practice and Research in Education.

 The Pedagogy & Education Research Centre was graded as world class in the latest Research Excellence Framework.
-If you would like to find out about the research opportunities offered please contact Prof David Kitchener or you can find out more about Research Degrees here.
+You can find out more about Research Degrees here, or to find out more about the research opportunities offered please contact:

 Staff from the School of Education and Psychology are also involved in research projects conducted by the Centre for Worktown Studies.